NebraLtd/Helium-Guides/docs/outdoor-hotspot/troubleshooting.md

 # Outdoor Hotspot Troubleshooting

-If you are having trouble with setting up your hotspot or got a query?, the following tips may help.
+If you are having trouble with setting up your hotspot or got a query? the following tips may help.

 ### No lights are turning on